VR903/Log-Ingestor-and-Query-Interface/README.md

 # 👿 Problem

-> Develop a log ingestor system that can efficiently handle vast volumes of log data, and offer a simple interface for querying this data using full-text search or specific field filters.
+>  A log ingestor system that can efficiently handle vast volumes of log data, and offer a simple interface for querying data using full-text search or specific field filters.
 >

----

 ---